corsairmarks/more_standard_districts/mod/README.md

 Built for Stellaris version 3.1.\* "Lem."
 Not compatible with achievements.

+### Not Included in "Subtle Polish"

+This mod is intentionally not included in my modpack [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) because it would require users to add a UI mod in order to see the expanded districts.
+It it otherwise fully compatible.

 ### Required Dependency Mods

 In order to see and interact with the new district types, it is necessary to use a UI mod that allows more districts to be visible.
 [UI Overhaul Dynamic](https://steamcommunity.com/sharedfiles/filedetails/?id=1623423360), [Bigger Planet View](https://steamcommunity.com/sharedfiles/filedetails/?id=1587178040), or [Bigger Planets](https://steamcommunity.com/sharedfiles/filedetails/?id=2560839396) are a few of the available options.